 - Self-defense / defense of others: establish reasonable fear and proportionate response, using physical evidence and witnesses to refute the prosecution’s version.

 Our violent crime lawyers in Mount Vernon, IL focus on achieving the best possible result in every case.
-Acting quickly gives you more control and more defense options.
+The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Mount Vernon, IL